shakilmith/documentaion/spring-boot/spring-data-jpa-mapping-tutorial/jpa-one-to-one-mapping.md

 **@DeleteMapping("/persons/{id}):** Delete a single person by id

-Additonally, we have annotated the PersonController class by @RestController annotation to make it behave like web application and get accessable of all the rest endpoints.
+Additionally, we have annotated the PersonController class by **@RestController** annotation to make it behave like web application and get accessible of all the rest endpoints.

 7. Now, open the main class file and run the example application or type ***Shift+F10***.

-Note: The application listens port 8080 in localhost.
+If you run the application, by default your application listens port 8080 in localhost.

-8. Add database configuration in application.properties file.
+8. Add database configurations in **application.properties** file.
 It is located in resources folder.

 ```js
 spring.datasource.url=jdbc:h2:mem:testdb